-Changes in the timing of stratification:
+Changes in the timing of stratification

-In regions away from the coast that experience thermal stratification there is evidence of a recent trend to earlier stratification and blooms (Young and Holt, 2007) largely in response to warming air temperatures (Sharples et al., 2006).
-Spring air temperatures around the UK are now typically 1.5 °C higher than they were in the early 1970s.
-Trends in the timing of stratification in regions influenced by fresh water inputs are so far not seen, largely because the natural variability in the rate of supply of fresh water combined with cycles in mixing caused by the tides (e,g, the springneap tidal cycle) dominate the variability.
+In regions away from the coast, which experience thermal stratification there is model based evidence of a recent trend to earlier stratification and blooms (Young and Holt, 2007) largely in response to warming air temperatures (Sharples et al., 2006).
+Spring air temperatures around the UK are now typically 1.5°C higher than they were in the early 1970s, but these changes are constrained by the light climate and the spring equinox.
+Trends in the timing of stratification in regions influenced by fresh water inputs are so far not seen, largely because the natural variability in the rate of supply of fresh water combined with cycles in mixing caused by the tides (e.g. the spring-neap tidal cycle) dominate the variability.

-Changes in the strength of stratification:
+Changes in the strength of stratification

-Numerical modelling in the northwestern North Sea (1973-2003) indicates marked inter-annual variability in the strength of thermal stratification with a periodicity of about 7-8 years (based on Sharples et al., 2006).
+Numerical modelling in the north-western North Sea (1973-2003) indicates marked inter-annual variability in the strength of thermal stratification with a periodicity of about 7 - 8 years (based on Sharples et al., 2006).
 There were no clear trends in the strength of the thermal stratification that could be separated from the inter-annual variability.
+However, recent analysis of temperature data from the ICES data base (Holt et al., 2012a) shows that trends in surface temperatures (from 1985-2004) are significantly greater than trends in near bottom temperatures in the North Sea.
+This is only indirect evidence for an increase in stratification since the data do not resolve the seasons, but are supported by corresponding model simulations, which do show an increase in seasonal stratification.

-Similarly for the strength of stratification within regions influenced by fresh water; increased rainfall particularly in the summer, as in 2007 - 2009, does influence the strength of coastal stratification, but the evidence available does not indicate any clear trend visible against the background of strong inter-annual variability.
+Similarly, for the strength of stratification within regions influenced by fresh water; increased rainfall particularly in the summer, as in 2007 - 2009, does influence the strength of coastal stratification, but the evidence available does not indicate any clear trend visible against the background of strong inter-annual variability.